IDEA-120/Course-Materials/SCHEDULE.md

 This document is the current course schedule broken down by week.

 In this document, under each week there are a list of assigned videos, texts, and exercises to complete, how and where to submit assignments, and the due dates they should be completed.
-The contents of this document will change and be updated throughout the semester.
+The contents of this document will be updated throughout the semester.

 ### Week 1